Follow

 • Not bringing enough copies of your CV – I once had to run to a nearby business center to print more

-• Dressing too casually – I’ve seen people rejected at the door during a Walk in interviews in Dubai
+• Dressing too casually – I’ve seen people rejected at the door during a interviews in Dubai

 • Not having a specific role in mind – saying “I’ll take anything” comes across poorly